oracle-livelabs/apex/nyc-genai-lab/0-intro/0-intro.md

 * Build a conversational chatbot using Generative AI to ask questions about a school.
 * Generate Email using Generative AI to apply to a school.

-*Note: This workshop assumes you are using Oracle APEX 24.1.2*
+*Note: This workshop assumes you are using Oracle APEX 24.1.2 or later.*

 ## Prerequisites